open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 ## 5.6 Stop the peer server {#Conferencesection5_6}
 Run the **kill** command directly from the terminal to stop the peer server.

+# 6 Media Aanalytics {#Conferencesection6}
+## 6.1 Introduction {#Conferencesection6_1}
+MCU provides media analytics functionality via REST API.
+The media analytics plugins allows you performing analytics on any stream in MCU, generating new streams and/or emitting events during analytics.
+The proposed usage scenario for real-time media analytics includes but is not limited to movement/object detection in surveillance and remote health care, customer/audience analyzing in retail and remote education, etc.

+For usage of media analytics REST API, refer to the REST API document.

+## 6.2 Building Existing Plugins {#Conferencesection6_2}
+A few sample plugins are shipped with MCU.
+After you build and install MCU, the source of those analytics plugins will be placed under analytics_agent/plugins/ directory.

+Before you build those plugins, you need to install Intel Distribution of OpenVINO 2018 R5 from [https://software.intel.com/en-us/openvino-toolkit/](https://software.intel.com/en-us/openvino-toolkit/).
+After installation, make sure you go to /opt/intel/computer_vision_sdk/install_dependencies/ directory, and run:
+    sudo -E ./install_NEO_OCL_driver.sh

+Intel Distribution of OpenVINO 2018 R5 will require Intel Core 6th to 8th Generation with Intel HD graphics or Iris(Pro) graphics for inferencing on GPU with OpenCL as the backend.
+The supported OSes are Ubuntu 16.04 and higher, or CentOS 7.4 or higher.
+Make sure your hardware/software configuration is correct before building and deploying the sample plugins.

+To build the plugins, simply go to analytics_agent/plugins/sample directory, and run:
+    ./build_samples.sh

+Copy files under build/intel64/Release/lib/ to analytics_agent/lib/ directory, or to the libpath as specified in agent.toml in analytics_agent.

+## 6.3 Using Pre-built Plugins {#Conferencesection6_3}
+The Server provides 4 plugins as source code which can be built by your own.
+To verify them, make sure you run ```source /opt/intel/computer_vision_sdk/bin/setupvars.sh``` before starting up MCU.

+### 6.3.1 Face Detection Plugin {#Conferencesection6_3_1}
+Identified by GUID b849f44bee074b08bf3e627f3fc927c.
+This plugin provides the capability of finding faces in current analyzed stream and annotates it with a rectangle boarder on the face.
+### 6.3.2 Face Recognition Plugin {#Conferencesection6_3_2}
+Identified by GUID 3f932ff2a80341faa0a73ebb3bcfb85d.
+This plugin provides the capability of identifing the people's name in current stream and annotates them with a rectangle on the face, and also list the name and the confidence of the recoginition result.
+To add new people for recognition, here are the steps:
+1. Take at least 3 pictures of one person and place them under the raw_photos directory with sub-directory name that identifies that person's name(no space in the directory name).
+2. Run the pre-process tool to process the raw photos.
+Put the output vectors.txt under analytics_agent direcotry.
+### 6.3.3 Body Face Style Recognition Plugin {#Conferencesection6_3_3}
+Identified by GUID 7e399f65545b482194d6f6ae1d46df05.
+This plugin provides the capability of recognizing the body and face of a person and annotates accordingly.
+The procedure of adding new people for recognition is the same as face recognition plugin.
+### 6.3.4 Dummy Plugin {#Conferencesection6_3_4}
+Identified by GUID dc51138a8284436f873418a21ba8cfa7.
+This plugin simply modifies part of the stream to demonstrate the working process of plugins.

+## 6.4 Create and Deploy Your Own Analytics Plugin {#Conferencesection6_4}
+The Media Analytics Server package provides analytics plugin sdk under “plugin” directory.
+Refer to the plugin.h for more detailed API description.

+### 6.4.1 Create Plugin {#Conferencesection6_4_1}
+Your plugin class implementation must inherit from rvaPlugin interface as defined in plugins/include/plugin.h.
+Following the plugin class implementation, it is required to include the DECLARE_PLUGIN(ClassName) macro to export your plugin implementation.
+### 6.4.2 Deploy Your Plugin {#Conferencesection6_4_2}
+To deploy a plugin to MCU Server, you will need to generate a new GUID for your plugin.
+After that, copy your plugin .so file to analytics_agent/lib, or the libpath as specified by agent.toml of analtyics agent.
+Also you need to add an entry into the plugin.cfg file under analytics_agent with the GUID you generated, for example:
+	[c842f499aa093c27cf1e328f2fc987c7]
+	description = 'my own plugin'
+	pluginversion = 1
+	apiversion =400
+	name = 'libsomeplugin.so' # full name of the plugin library libpath = 'pluginlibs/' # relative to analytics_agent directory
+	configpath = 'pluginlibs/' # relative to analytics agent directory messaging = true       # set to false if your plugin does not send notification inputfourcc = 'I420'   # must be I420 for current version outputfourcc = 'I420'  # set to "" if your plugin will not republish analyzed stream to MCU.

+Restart analytics agent and your plugin will be added to MCU.